 1. Village Maintenance

-When a well requires repair, the water committee contacts their local maintenance person and within 48 hours he or she comes and fixes the well.
-Once a well has been fixed, the villagers give the maintenance person chicken, rice, vegetables or some other type of gift to compensate them for their time and effort.
+When a well requires repair, the local maintenance person is contacted and if the well is fixed within 48 hours the maintenance person is given a chicken, rice, vegetables, or some other type of gift to compensate them for their time and effort.

 2. MMM Functionality Monitoring System (developed by Dr. Hayden Boyd)

-Each of the four MMM program areas in Northern Malawi, Central Malawi, Tanzania, and Zambia has the equipment and software to take the survey information from the Androids and convert it into useable spreadsheet form.
-A database of more than 24,000 wells is maintained by an American volunteer, who is also responsible for developing and improving the functionality monitoring system.
+Each of the four MMM program areas in Northern Malawi, Central Malawi, Tanzania, and Zambia has the equipment and software to take the survey information from the Androids and convert it into usable spreadsheet form.
+A database of more than 30,000 wells is maintained by an American volunteer, who is also responsible for developing and improving the functionality monitoring system.
 The database includes information collected on Android tablets for all wells installed in 2012 and later and baseline surveys of earlier wells in Malawi.
-MMM African staff are conducting baseline surveys of additional earlier wells in Zambia and Tanzania, which will be added to the data base.

 Funds can be donated directly to this purpose.
 Our goal is to provide safe, sustainable, sources of clean drinking water that will meet the villagers’ needs indefinitely.